kubernetes/website/content/en/docs/reference/labels-annotations-taints/audit-annotations.md

 ## authorization.k8s.io/decision

-Example: `authorization.k8s.io/decision: {allow, forbid}`
+Example: `authorization.k8s.io/decision: "forbid"`

 This annotation indicates whether or not a request was authorized in Kubernetes audit logs.

-See [Auditing](/blog/2021/12/09/pod-security-admission-beta/#auditing) for more information.
+See [Auditing](/docs/tasks/debug-application-cluster/audit/) for more information.

 ## authorization.k8s.io/reason